lgarczyn/RAISR-Markdown/raisr.md

 Matrices can effectively increase details, but it's hard to know if we are just increasing noise, or actual features of the image.
 What made this approach more interesting than a simple sharpen filter is the fact that multiple very different matrices will be used all over the image.

 The first step is to cut the image into a lot of small buckets, and to do what is called an Eigenanalysis.
 It is a quite complicated process, but the important fact is that it gives the angle and the strength of the gradient in the small bucket.
-A strong gradient is a signal that the current pixel bucket is part of an important part of the image (for example a strand of hair, the horizon, or cables hanging).
+A strong gradient is a signal that the current pixel bucket is part of an important part of the image (for example a strand of hair, facial features, the horizon, or building windows).

 By comparing each bucket with its neighbor, we can get another value called "coherence".
-If a bucket is not coherent, it might just be a speck, or other feature that are hard to deduce information from.
+If a bucket is not coherent, it might just be a speck, or any other feature that is hard to deduce information from.

 The team at google then cut hundred of millions of those buckets, calculated their three parameters, and used machine learning to deduce the best convolution matrix for each of the parameters combinations.

 Those convolution matrices can then be applied to any picture to create an excellent super resolution algorithm.

 The algorithm can then be bettered by using a census transform (to make edges appear) on both the original and final pictures.
-The difference between the number of edges on both can be used to scale-down the effects of the RAISR algorithms to avoid increasing too much noise on a blurry picture.
+The difference between the number of edges on both can be used to scale-down the effects of the RAISR algorithms to avoid increasing too much noise on a blurry picture, or to use it's full power on another.

 ##Advantages
 ![alt tag](images/image9.png)